 H - Highland Cow

 The Highland Cow, or ‘Hairy Coos’ as they’re affectionately known, is one of our favourite Scottish inhabitants.
-Natives to Scotland, the Hairy Coo is distinctive in appearance with it’s hairy coat and big horns.
+Native to Scotland, the Hairy Coo is distinctive for its hairy coat and large horns.

-They can be found in lots of different colours, from dun to red, black and even silver.
+They can be found in lots of different colours, including red, black and even silver.

-Hairy Coos are also a very old breed, appearing during the Neolithic Era.
+Hairy Coos are also a very old breed, dating back to the Neolithic Era.
 In fact, they’re the oldest cattle breed (registered) in the world.

 I - Inverness